 The particulars of the loans guarantees and investments have been disclosed in thefinancial statements.

-Pursuant to section 135 of Companies Act 2013 Company has constituted a CSR Committeeand also in line with requirement CSR Policy is formed by the Company the details of whichare available on the website of the Company (URL:www.viseshinfo.com/investors).
+Pursuant to section 135 of Companies Act 2013 Company has constituted a CSRCommittee the details of which are available on the website of the Company (URL:www.mpsinfotec.com/investors).
 Due to inadequacy of profit the Company had not contributedany amount towards CSR activities as required under the CSR Rules 2014.

 Prescribed CSR Expenditure (two per cent of the amount as in item 3 above): Since theaverage net profits for preceding 3 financial years are in negative therefore no amountthat is required to be spent by the Company as CSR expenditure.

 Policy on dealing with related party transactions is available on the website of theCompany (URL: www. mpsinfotec.com/investors).

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Remuneration Policy is stated in the Corporate Governance Report.
-Theremuneration policy is also available on the companys website.(URL:www.viseshinfo.com/investors).
+Theremuneration policy is also available on the companys website.(URL:www.mpsinfotec.com/investors).

 Though Your Company has not accepted any fixed deposits and as such no amount ofPrincipal or interest on deposits from public was outstanding as of the date of balancesheet yet pursuant to the provisions of Chapter V of the Act below is the detailsrelating to deposits: